K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Function-calls/function_calls.md

 push.value after
 ```

-We then update the value on ARGS address by subtracting the number of arguments we pushed before the function call and the number of arguments we previously pushed in the function call, which is 3, from the value of the **Stack Pointer**.
+We then update the value at the **ARGS** address by subtracting the number of arguments we pushed before the function call and the number of arguments we previously pushed in the function call (which is 3) from the value of the **Stack Pointer**.
 ```
 A = SP
 D = *A